LivePersonInc/developer-center/pages/documents/consumer experience/ios-sdk/Methods/messaging methods.md

 | Completion block | A completion block for successfully logout. | Completion block will be invoked only if all logout steps succeeded. |
 | Failure block | A failure block with a specified error for logout failure. | Failure block will be invoked if at least one of the logout steps has failed. |

+*Note: After calling logout and before calling any other SDK methods it is strongly recommended that you call initialize again. (see [initialized](https://developers.liveperson.com/consumer-experience-ios-sdk-messaging-methods.html#initialize){:target="_blank"})*

 ### logout (Deprecated)

 This method is a destructive method that is typically used to clean a user’s data before a second user logs into the same device or just to log the current user out.